petermajor/JustPete.CastReceiver/README.md

 * The screen on the Chromecast TV should go black and have some text as the receiver is loaded
 * Type a message into the input of your Chrome window and hit ENTER
 * You should see that text on the Chromecast TV!
+* Open the developer console on your Chrome browser
+* You should see that the custom receiver is sending you a "Timer" message every two seconds

 Thanks to the following site for demo.html code: https://github.com/googlecast/CastHelloText-chrome